-- Some 20% of carers living with a person aged under 65 reported the need for further assistance 12% received some assistance but needed more, while 8% needed assistance and received none; 35% received assistance and needed no more while 45% did not need assistance (Table 5.23). - Most carers (63%) reported that there was another person providing regular assistance with caring tasks, but 29% said there was not. - Respite services played a limited role in their lives.
+- Some 20% of carers living with a person aged under 65 reported the need for further assistance-12% received some assistance but needed more, while 8% needed assistance and received none; 35% received assistance and needed no more while 45% did not need assistance (Table 3.14). - Most carers (63%) reported that there was another person providing regular assistance with caring tasks, but 29% said there was not. - Respite services played a limited role in their lives.
 The majority of primary carers (76%) said that they had never received respite and did not want it.
 However, 8% of primary carers had never received respite and needed it.
 For those who had used respite, there was incomplete reach of the service 3% of primary carers had received a formal respite service in the previous 3 months and did not need further assistance; 5% had received such respite but needed more; 4% did not receive such respite but needed it.
 Overall, then, some 18% of primary carers of people with severe/profound core activity limitations needed more respite provided by formal services.

-More information on the care of older Australians is provided in Chapter 4.
-The total imputed value of unpaid care is discussed and estimated in Chapter 8.
+More information on the care of older Australians and on the imputed value of unpaid care is provided in AIHW 2005e (Chapter 4, 8).